 When a big change happens in our lives as the result of a crisis, trauma, or something that lifts us out of the ordinary, we’re sometimes left with a short window where things seem suddenly clearer.
-Most of the time, we let these feelings pass without harnessing them and before we know it we’re careered back along into the minute details of a million things that take up so much of our time.
+Most of the time, we let these feelings pass without harnessing them and before we know it, we’re careered back along into the minute details of a million little things that take up so much of our time.

 Learning from the past

 I knew that I needed to frame the loss of my father and grandfather in a way that helped me to keep seeing the beauty in life.
-What happened to me in my life was mine.
+Whatever happened to me in my life, was mine.
 It was part of my story and nothing could change that.
 I couldn’t fight against it because I couldn’t bring back what I had lost, but I could stop it from defining me.

 Does it bring you joy?